jrdpteam/NetEye/README.md

 # NetEye
 Tiny sniffer made in C++.Designed for use on Kali Linux and other Debian-based linux distributions.

 NetEye allows you to view your network traffic.
-You can see visited websites, analyze HTTP/HTTPS requests, cookie data, unencrypted UDP/TCP messages and personal/login data.
+You can see visited websites, analyze HTTP/HTTPS requests, cookie data, unencrypted UDP/TCP packets,messages and personal/login data.
 The project is still under development. by JRDP Team

 To build NetEye you need to install g++ compiler using this command: